kfultz07/go-dataframe/README.md

 minimum := df.Min("Cost")
 maximum := df.Max("Cost")

-// Creates a slice of all unique values in a specified field. lastNames := df.Unique("Last Name")
+// Returns a slice of all unique values in a specified field. lastNames := df.Unique("Last Name")

 // Print all columns to console.